COM109-CW2-Group-1/cw2-website/README.md

 ## How to Run

-### [NOT WORKING]!!!
 1. Clone the repository by copying the `web URL` OR `SSH key` and entering `git clone <URL/SSH>` into your terminal.
-2. Locate the repository and run `start http://127.0.0.1:5500/views/index.html` on the root directory (`CW2-website`) in terminal to load the webpage into your browser.
+2. Ensure you have the **"Live Server"** extension installed on your code editor.
+3. Right click on the `views > index.html` file located inside the root directory and select `Open with Live Server`.
+4. Our webpage should load up onto your browser for you to explore!

 ---